danielegarciav/data-transfer-object/readme.md

 # data-transfer-object

-Data Transfer Object class built on `class-validator`.
+Data Transfer Object class built on [TypeStacks's `class-validator`](https://github.com/typestack/class-validator).
 Allows you to build a DTO class that automatically validates input from outside sources and ensures its shape is correct.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->